Brand Strategy

 Latency was founded in 2023 by a team of investors and technology experts who shared a specific frustration: they knew the market options were insufficient, and they could see, clearly, that the technology available had reached a point where a genuine leap in analytical capability was possible.

-Not an incremental improvement on what PitchBook or Sabi were doing.
+Not an incremental improvement on existing platforms.
 A structural rethink.

 Evolution

-Three years building the foundation: 50M European companies normalised, 12M with full financials, a proprietary taxonomy across 2,000+ micro-markets, an entity engine that maps holding company structures to the commercial brands they actually operate.
-GTM launched Q4 2025.
+Three years building the foundation: +52M European companies normalised, 12M with full financials, a proprietary taxonomy across 1,200 micro-markets, an entity engine that maps holding company structures to the commercial brands they actually operate.
 Early traction validated product-market fit across two distinct use cases.

 Narrative arc

 European private markets are an investment frontier that should be transparent and isn't.
-The infrastructure serving them, built decades ago for a different market in a different country, has been patched and re-patched to the point where analysts routinely run three platforms in parallel just to cover the basics.
+The infrastructure serving them, built almost a decade ago for a different market in a different country, has been patched and re-patched to the point where analysts routinely run three platforms in parallel just to cover the basics.

 The transformation Latency enables is the ability to find companies your competitors don't know exist, model any market slice in real time, and have your AI agents run the diligence groundwork that used to take a team of analysts three weeks.
 That's not incremental.
 It's a different way of doing the work.